Brewster, Culberson, Hudspeth, Jeff Davis and Presidio District Court Plan

 4. Have worked as a briefing clerk of an appellate court for a period of at least one year.

 B. Approval for Appointment Lists

 i.
-Misdemeanor List – An attorney must be approved by the Consitutional County Court Judge hearing criminal cases.
+Misdemeanor List – An attorney must be approved by the Constitutional County Court Judge hearing criminal cases.

 ii.
-State Jail and Third Degree Felony, Second Degree Felony List, First Degree Felony List, Capital Case List, and Appeal List - An attorney must be approved for each list by a majority of the District Court Judges hearing criminal cases.
+State Jail and Third Degree Felony, Second Degree Felony List, First Degree Felony List, Capital Case List, and Appeal List - An attorney must be approved for each list by the District Court Judge of the court hearing the criminal case.

 D. Reinstatement to Appointment Lists